zhangbody/json-schema-editor-visual-antd4-externals/README.md

  2. Use lodash to replace underscore
  3. Use easy-json-schema to replace generate-schema (the object attribute of array is required by default)
  4. Remove the style of webkit-scrollbar
+ 5. Switch back to generate-schema, easy-json-schema has format errors when converting array